 Supported machine types

-GCP offers Compute Engine instance types that are certified by SAP to match sizing requirements when you're deploying S/4HANA.
-For more information about sizing on GCP and the machine types that are supported, see the following pages:
+Google Cloud offers Compute Engine instance types that are certified by SAP to match sizing requirements when you're deploying S/4HANA.
+For more information about sizing on Google Cloud and the machine types that are supported, see the following pages:

-Custom machine types for SAP HANA on GCP are also certified by SAP.
+Custom machine types for SAP HANA on Google Cloud are also certified by SAP.
 You can run SAP HANA instances with less than 64 vCPUs as long as you maintain a vCPU/Memory ratio of at least 6.5.
-To determine SAPS provided by your chosen CPU architecture, see SAP SD Standard Application Benchmark Results, Two-Tier Internet Configuration.

-SAP provides a certified list of GCP configurations for SAP HANA on its website as well.
-For more details, see the Find Certified IaaS Platforms page in the SAP HANA Hardware Directory.
+SAP provides a certified list of Google Cloud configurations for SAP HANA on its website as well.
+For more details, see Certified and Supported SAP HANA Hardware Directory.